lindacom/Laravel/REST api/README3.md

 <ol>created_at</ol>

 <li>Think about endpoint queries</li>
-Page (automatically available for a resource collection) http://localhost:8000/api/v1/user?page=2
+Page (automatically available in Laravel for a resource collection) http://localhost:8000/api/v1/user?page=2

-Per page (only working for resource collection when specified in the controller) http://localhost:8000/api/v1/user?per_page=2
+Per page (only working for resource collection when specified in the controller return statement as ->paginate(2)) http://localhost:8000/api/v1/user?per_page=2

 Search (not working)